lix-pm/lix.client/README.md

 It's worth noting that we don't include the haxelib version in the hxml anymore, so doing this:

-    -lib mylibrary 1.0.0
+    -lib mylibrary:1.0.0

-is no longer useful.
-Lix controls the version installed, and any version mentioned in a `-lib` argument is ignored.
+is no longer accepted.

 ### Version control